polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 Beautiful.

 With this, we must remember that now, in addition to using `require("utils")`, we must initialize the module with `require("utils").load_utils()`.

-Also, with this `load_utils` function, we can easily add parameters to the loading of our utilities in the future.
-For example, we could add some profiler, start a DAP session, or simply avoid loading certain modules in specific contexts.
+It's worth mentioning that with this design approach, the `load_utils` function could easily be modified to add parameters for loading our utilities in the future.
+For example, we could add a profiler, start a DAP session, or simply avoid loading certain modules in specific contexts.

 Now, we just need to adjust our `init.lua` and enjoy: